Samuel Little: Crimes

 In 1961, Little was sentenced to three years in prison for breaking into a furniture store in Lorain; he was released in 1964.
 By 1975, he had been arrested 26 times in eleven states for crimes including theft, assault, attempted rape, fraud, and attacks on government officials.

 In 1982, Little was arrested in Pascagoula, Mississippi, and he faced charges for the murder of 22-year-old Melinda Rose LaPree, who had gone missing in September of that year.
 A grand jury declined to indict him for her murder.
 However, while under investigation, Little was extradited to Florida and tried for the murder of 26-year-old Patricia Ann Mount, whose body had been found in September 1982.
 Prosecution witnesses identified Little in court as a person who had spent time with Mount on the night before her disappearance.
-Due to mistrust of witness testimonies, Little was acquitted in January 1984.
+Out of mistrust of witness testimonies, Little was acquitted in January 1984.

 Little moved to California, where he stayed in the vicinity of San Diego.
 In October 1984, he was arrested for kidnapping, beating, and strangling 22-year-old Laurie Barros, who survived.
 One month later, he was found by police in the back seat of his car with an unconscious woman, also beaten and strangled, in the same location as the attempted murder of Barros.
 Little served two and a half years in prison for both crimes.
 Upon his release in February 1987, he immediately moved to Los Angeles and committed at least 10 additional murders.

 Little was arrested on September 5, 2012, at Wayside Christian homeless shelter in Louisville, Kentucky, and extradited to California to face a narcotics charge, after which authorities used DNA testing to establish that he was involved in the murders of Linda Alford, killed on July 13, 1987, Audrey Nelson Everett, killed on August 14, 1989, and Guadalupe Duarte Apodaca, killed on September 3, 1989.
 All three women were killed and later found on the streets of Los Angeles.
 He was extradited to Los Angeles, where he was charged on January 7, 2013.
 A few months later, the police said that Little was being investigated for involvement in three dozen murders committed in the 1980s, which until then had been undisclosed.
 In connection with the new circumstances, in Mississippi, the LáPree murder case was reopened.
 In total, Little was tested for involvement in 93 murders of women in many states.